bolumclol/lab1-git-race/description.md

 2. When it finishes, we are going to start the `Docker Toolbox Setup Wizard` following the steps using the default options (or if you want, in addition to that you can install additional components like `kitematic`).

-3. Later, when the installation is complete, you can simply double click on the `Docker Quickstar Terminal` and you will see on your Desktop and wait till Docker starts.
+3. Later, when the installation is complete, you can simply double click on the `Docker Quickstar Terminal` that you will see on your Desktop and wait till Docker starts.

 4. Finally follow the steps detailed in the Docker deploy seccion above to deploy the application.